High-speed rail in France: Deutsche Bahn

 As part of their service cooperation with SNCF Voyageurs between France and Germany (formerly named Alleo), Deutsche Bahn operates on the LGV Est since 2007.
 It uses ICE Velaro D trainsets.

 Renfe

 Renfe operates on the LGV Rhône-Alpes, the LGV Méditerranée and the LGV Perpignan–Figueres since 2023, using AVE Class 100 trainsets.

 Trenitalia France

 Trenitalia France, a subsidiary of Trenitalia, operates on the LGV Sud-Est since 2021 with services from Paris Gare de Lyon to Milano Centrale with stops in Lyon-Part-Dieu, Chambéry, Modane and Torino Porta Susa.
 On 15 June 2025, it launched services between Paris Gare de Lyon and Marseille-Saint-Charles, operating further south on the LGV Rhône-Alpes and the LGV Méditerranée, with stops in Lyon-Saint-Exupéry TGV, Avignon TGV, and Aix-en-Provence TGV.
 It uses Frecciarossa 1000 trainsets.

+Future operators

+Kevin Speed

+Their service named Ilisto is expected to be introduced in the second half of 2030, with routes between Paris and Lille, Strasbourg, and Lyon, using 20 Avelia Stream trainsets.

+Le Train

+This operator's main focus is on the route between Bordeaux and Rennes, expected to begin in 2028, as well as between Paris, Bordeaux, and Rennes, with Talgo AVRIL trainsets.

+Velvet

+Proxima expects to begin its service between Paris and Bordeaux under the Velvet brand in 2028, with 12 Avelia Horizon trainsets.

+Virgin Trains Europe

+Having secured access in 2025 to Temple Mills Depot near London, the British company Virgin Trains Europe aims to begin service between London and Paris in October 2030, London and Brussels in February 2031, and London and Amsterdam in September 2031.
+As of May 2026, their expected 12 Avelia Stream trainsets remain to be ordered.